GitBolt/shapefinder/README.md

 ### Playing Games

-1. **Finding Games**
+1. **Exploring Games**
    - Browse the subreddit for Shape Seeker game posts
    - Game posts are tagged with [Shape Seeker] and indicate the target shape
-   - Click on any game post to view details and play
+   - Alternatively, players can "find" a particular game using it's ID by going to the pinned Hub post and clicking the "Find Game by ID" button

 2. **Find the Shape**
    - Game posts clearly indicate what to find (e.g., "Find the Blue Square")